Upload18cute/10kKeySoundBMSFormatIdea/README.md

 ## TODO:
-1. I have no idea
+1. I think need more if